Last Updated on November 21, 2024 by Owen McGab Enaohwo

 Step 6: Identify Your Audience

-Knowing your audience will help you greatly in the procedure writing process.
+Knowing your audience will help you greatly in the SOP writing process.
 Take time to consider who will be using the SOP and tailor the content and language accordingly.
 You can identify your audience by determining their level of education, prior knowledge, and whether they’ll understand the terminologies in the procedure document.

 Once you understand this, you can word the SOPs much better.
 Ensure that the information is broken down in the simplest way possible to make it easy to understand.
 One of the ways to do this is by adding visuals.
 This will help you communicate effectively and ensure the SOP is easily understandable and actionable.